Determining Who Pays Child Support

-On January 1, 2011, two changes in the child support guidelines of our state went into effect.
+On Jan.
+1, 2011, two changes in the child support guidelines of our state went into effect.
 The first allows for a parent to receive a credit if they pay for day care that is “work-related.”
 The allowable daycare expenses can be up to $5,000 a year for one child, $9,000 for two children, and $12,000 for three children or more.
 Day care expenses due to education or training are also covered under the law.
-Our firm will be able to explain all the child support guidelines you need to know, and will answer any questions you have.
-The issues surrounding child support can become complicated, and are often one of the most contentious issues in a divorce.
-The court makes decisions about this issue based upon several criteria, which includes:
+Our firm will be able to explain all the child support guidelines you need to know and will answer any questions you have.
+The issues surrounding child support can become complicated and are often one of the most contentious issues in a divorce.
+The court makes decisions about this issue based upon several criteria, which include:

 - Which person was most involved in raising the children

 - The parental rights of both parents, the income of each parent